lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 - Click on "Edit" to open in Excel, then click "Edit Workbook" at the top of the sheet.

 ### 4. Go to the ClinicSelection tab.
-Use columns C-H to select the clinics that make up your team
+Use columns C-H to select the clinics that make up your team.

 - This data_ui file has already been specified for your facility/station.

 - You can sort by Clinic Name, Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and Default Provider.

-- Note that this will pull all clinics used in the last two years (including de-activated clinics: denoted by "ZZ").
-You can see the de-activated clinics in column I.
+- Note that this will pull all clinics used in the last two years, including de-activated clinics (denoted by a "ZZ" prefix).
+You can also see the de-activated clinic's inactivation date in column I.

 - Follow the instructions in **Box A2**.